 3. Young people must fight against the misinformation that threatens to drown them.

-Anything you really need to know can be found on Wikipedia or through a three-second Google search, and any news story you read on Twitter must be true if it confirms your preconceptions.
+Many believe that anything you really need to know can be found on Wikipedia or through a three-second Google search, and any news story you read on Twitter must be true if it confirms your preconceptions.
 Right?
 No, not at all.
 In spite of what some overly-optimistic tech writers have been predicting for years, young people who have grown up with the internet are not as versatile with it as one might expect, and they need as much training as anyone else (if not more) as they learn how to separate what is true from what is false.
 “Why learn history (when it is already on your phone)?” the title of a recent book asked.
 There are plenty of reasons, perhaps most of all because without an understanding of how to perform effective research, the information you access through your phone will be woefully misleading and incomplete.

 The basis for the senior thesis is solid research, which is why students are trained to seek out perspectives on their topics offered in high-quality books and scholarly journal articles.
-Every year the juniors and seniors travel to the libraries at Southeastern Baptist Theological Seminary and UNC Chapel Hill, where they traverse the stacks in search of sources for the junior and senior thesis papers.
+Typically, the juniors and seniors travel to the libraries at Southeastern Baptist Theological Seminary and UNC Chapel Hill, where they traverse the stacks in search of sources for the junior and senior thesis papers.
 Beyond that, students are required to pursue sources on both sides of the debate they are considering.
 An entire section of their thesis consists of the refutatio, in which they accurately lay out objections to their thesis and answer them.

 We consider the senior thesis to be our “capstone” project at Cary Christian School because in it the skills students have been cultivating for thirteen years—from logic and rhetoric classes all the way down to those adorable Christmas programs—come together in a remarkable way.
 They demonstrate that over the years they have learned more than mere facts: they have learned how to learn.